skrysm/devlog/content/articles/kubernetes/resources/persistent-volumes.md

 *Side note:* In a PVC, you can specify **more than one access mode**.
 In this case, this claim will match any volume that supports *all* of the requested access modes.
 However, you will probably never need this.

 See also: [Official Documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes)

-### Volume Binding

-A fully provisioned PersistentVolume can be **available**, **bound**, or **released**.

-A newly provisioned PersistentVolume starts in the state **"available"**.

-When a PersistentVolume is claimed by a PersistentVolumeClaim, it changes its state from **"available" to "bound"**.

-When the PersistentVolumeClaim of a bound PersistentVolume is deleted, the PersistentVolume changes its state from **"bound" to "released"** (if its [reclaim policy](#reclaim-policy) is set to "Retain").

-> [!NOTE]
-> The states **"available" and "released" are different**.
-An available volume is supposed to be empty, while a released volume is usually not empty.
->
-> Because of this, PersistentVolumeClaim will *not* claim volumes in state "released".

-The relationship between a PersistentVolume and a PersistentVolumeClaim is a 1-to-1 relationship; i.e. one claim can only bind one volume and one volume can only be bound by one claim.

-**Once a PersistentVolume is bound to a PersistentVolumeClaim, this binding is permanent** - until the PersistentVolumeClaim is deleted.
-This way, when a Pod is rescheduled/recreated, it will get the exact same volume - because it uses the same PersistentVolumeClaim.

-Available volumes can freely be bound to any claim they fit.
-For example, if there is a claim for a 100 MB volume and there is an available 150 MB volume in the cluster, the claim can be bound to this volume.

-Normally, you won't see volumes in the "available" state because they need to be manually provisioned by the cluster admin.
-You'll also normally won't see volumes in the "released" state because dynamically provisioned volumes usually use "Delete" as reclaim policy.

 ### Using PVCs in Pods {#using-in-pods}